varigence/docs/bimlflex/setup/upgrade-process.md

 The BimlStudio project and the Custom Extension Point files and any other local file contents that have been created should be backed up to a backup location so that a copy of the pre-upgrade project is available if needed.

-### 4. Upgrade Applications, components, Bundle and Databases through the installer
+### 4. Upgrade Applications, Custom Components and Databases through the installer

 All installations and upgrades are performed through the installer.

 * Upgrade all installed applications

-* Upgrade all existing projects
-    BimlFlex uses a Bundle file for the data warehouse logic.
-These files are located in the project folder and upgraded through the installer.
-All projects that require upgrading needs to be added to the upgrade step in the installer.

 * Upgrade the BimlFlex database
     BimlFlex uses a metadata database for all metadata.
 This database needs to be updated through the installer.
 Add all BimlFlex databases to the upgrade step to allow the installer to upgrade them to the correct version